-This edition covers most aspects of publishing in organizational behavior and human resources (absent are emergent digital-technological issues).
+This classic covers most aspects of publishing in organizational behavior and human resources (absent are emergent digital-technological issues).
 Organized into sections on perspectives on and realities of publishing, which are insightful for scholar and student alike.
 Benjamin Schneider’s ten propositions on “getting research published” end with practicing the skill of writing.
 This edition inaugurated the Foundations of Organizational Science series, and the 1985 edition is also useful.

 Few, Stephen.
 Now You See It: Simple Visualization Techniques for Quantitative Analysis.
 Oakland, CA: Analytics, 2009.